67th Avenue station

 The 67th Avenue station is a local station on the IND Queens Boulevard Line of the New York City Subway.
-Located at the intersection of 67th Avenue and Queens Boulevard in Forest Hills, Queens, it is served by the M train on weekdays, the R train at all times except nights, and the E and F trains during late nights.
+Located at the intersection of 67th Avenue and Queens Boulevard on the border of Forest Hills and Rego Park in Queens, it is served by the M train on weekdays, the R train at all times except nights, and the E and F trains during late nights.

 History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
 The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25,000,000.
 In 1934 and 1935, construction of the extension to Jamaica was suspended for 15 months and was halted by strikes.
 Construction was further delayed due to a strike in 1935, instigated by electricians opposing wages paid by the General Railway Signal Company.
 By August 1935, work had resumed on the 67th Avenue station and three other stations on the Queens Boulevard Line.

 On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike, and the 67th Avenue station opened as part of this extension.
 The E train, which initially served all stops on the new extension, began making express stops in April 1937, and local GG trains began serving the extension at the time.